-Some states, including Arkansas, Colorado and Kansas, even offer matching funds for parents who meet certain income benchmarks.
-For instance, Arkansas’s Aspiring Scholars Matching Grant Program offers matching grants of up to $500 per year for five years for eligible students with 529 plans whose parents’ or guardians’ household adjusted gross income was $60,000 or less the previous year.
+Some states, including Colorado and Kansas, even offer matching funds for parents who meet certain income benchmarks.
+For instance, Colorado’s CollegeInvest Matching Grant Program offers matching grants of up to $500 per year for five years for eligible students with 529 plans whose parents’ or guardians’ household has an adjusted gross income within the ranges listed online.

 11. Make Home Improvements

 For homeowners, certain upgrades pay for themselves and then some.
-For example, adding insulation and sealing air leaks can cut heating and cooling costs by an average of 15 percent, according to estimates from the Environmental Protection Agency.
-That equates to an overall savings of 11 percent for the typical four-bedroom, 1,700-square foot home.
+For example, adding insulation and sealing air leaks can cut heating and cooling costs by an average of 15%, according to estimates from the Environmental Protection Agency.
+That equates to an overall savings of 11% for the typical four-bedroom, 1,700-square foot home.